 Eligible candidates should have a background in applied mathematics,

 computer science, image analysis or related disciplines.
-Matlab
+Prior

 The student will be co-supervised by a partner department of the TUM

-depending on performance of the student and availability of funds.
+performance of the student and availability of funds.
+There is no

 Applications will be considered until the position has been filled.